MicrosoftDocs/azure-docs/articles/active-directory/active-directory-integrating-applications.md

 [AZURE.INCLUDE [active-directory-devguide](../../includes/active-directory-devguide.md)]

 Enterprise developers and software-as-a-service (SaaS) providers can develop commercial cloud services or line of business applications that can be integrated with Azure Active Directory (Azure AD) to provide secure sign in and authorization for their services.
-To integrate an application or service with Azure AD, a developer must first register the details about their application with Azure AD by using the Azure classic portal.
+To integrate an application or service with Azure AD, a developer must first register the details about their application with Azure AD through the Azure classic portal.

 This article shows you how to add, update, or remove an application in Azure AD.
 You will learn about the different types of applications that can be integrated with Azure AD, how to configure your applications to access other resources such as web APIs, and more.

-To more information about app properties, see [Application Objects and Service Principal Objects](active-directory-application-objects.md); to learn the branding guidelines you should use when developing applications with Azure Active Directory, see [Branding Guidelines for Integrated Apps](active-directory-branding-guidelines.md); application manifests are explained in [Understanding the Azure Active Directory application manifest](active-directory-application-manifest.md).
+To learn more about the the two Azure AD objects that represent a registered application and the relationship between them, see [Application Objects and Service Principal Objects](active-directory-application-objects.md); to learn more about the branding guidelines you should use when developing applications with Azure Active Directory, see [Branding Guidelines for Integrated Apps](active-directory-branding-guidelines.md).

 ## Adding an Application

-Any application that wants to use the capabilities of Azure AD must first be registered in a directory.
+Any application that wants to use the capabilities of Azure AD must first be registered in an Azure AD tenant.
 This registration process involves giving Azure AD details about your application, such as the URL where it’s located, the URL to send replies after a user is authenticated, the URI that identifies the app, and so on.

-If you’re building a web application that just needs sign-on for users in Azure AD, you can simply follow the instructions below.
-If your application needs access to a web API, you’re building a native application that needs to access a web API, or you want to make your application multi-tenant, you’ll need to continue reading in the [Updating an Application](#updating-an-application) section to continue configuring your application.
+If you’re building a web application that just needs to support sign-in for users in Azure AD, you can simply follow the instructions below.
+If your application needs access to a web API, or you want to enable your application as multi-tenant to allow users from other Azure AD tenants to access it, you’ll need to continue reading the [Updating an Application](#updating-an-application) section to continue configuring your application.

-If you want to make your application available to other organizations, you will also need to enable external access once the application has been added.

-### To register an application in the Azure classic portal
+### To register a new application in the Azure classic portal

 1. Sign in to the [Azure classic portal](https://manage.windowsazure.com).